How to Fail at Custom Web Application Design

 A series of good conversations between you and the service provider are necessary to determine a fit for the two parties.
-However, even if the two parties have a good repoire, there can still be trouble if there isn’t true understanding of goals and success expectations.
+However, even if the two parties have a good rapport, there can still be trouble if there isn’t a true understanding of goals and expectations for success.

 Along with unclear goals come vague requirements – even worse are incorrect requirements!
-Clearly documented requirements prevents misunderstanding later in the project.
+Clearly documented requirements prevent misunderstanding later in the project.

 Requirements will change.

 It is inevitable that at some point in the process, no matter how well the goals and requirements were mapped out, something new, unexpected, or unforeseen will pop out of nowhere – and that’s ok.